Summer Preparatory Reading

 The first, most obviously, is to begin to explore the range of poets that this module covers, from Sappho and Alcaeus through to Timotheus.

 These poets’ extant works are most easily accessible in the five volumes of Greek Lyric Poetry (ed.
 Campbell) and the extra two volumes covering Pindar (ed.
 Race), in the Loeb Classical Library (available online of course).
 There is a convenient, if highly idiosyncratic, translation by Martin West in the Oxford World’s Classics Series.
 Additionally, there is an accessible and attractive translation of Pindar’s victory odes by Nisetich, Pindar’s Victory Songs.
 For Sappho, the prescribed translation is by Anne Carson, If Not, Winter.
-(Current first-year students will have had access to and experience of some of this material already via Greek Culture and Society).
+(Current first-year students will have had access to and experience of some of this material already via Encounters with Greek Texts).

 NB Classics students taking this module as a Greek-text option must make headway in reading the set texts over the summer vacation, starting with Budelmann’s Green and Yellow edition, Greek Lyric: A Selection, which you will need to purchase.